SushantP199/MachineLearningAndDataScience/README.md

 # MachineLearning-and-DataScience
-Machine Learning and Data Science exerices and some projects.
+Machine Learning and Data Science exercises and some projects.